 - Coarse sea salt for sprinkling

 Begin by browning the butter.
 Melt butter in a saucepan over medium heat, until it begins to foam.
-Make sure you whisk consistently during this process.
+Make sure you whisk constantly during this process.
 After a couple of minutes, the butter will begin to brown on the bottom of the saucepan; continue to whisk and remove from heat as soon as the butter begins to brown and give off a nutty aroma.
 Immediately transfer the butter to a bowl to prevent burning, and let it cool.

 With an electric mixer, mix the butter and sugars.
 Beat in the egg, yolk, vanilla, and yogurt until combined.
 Add the flour, baking soda, and salt, and beat on low-speed just until combined.
 Gently fold in all of the chocolate chips.